 Montevideo.
 I’m half Uruguayan so I’ll be going to endlessly renew documents in person for a lifetime.

 In South America, Suriname.
 I was kicking myself for not making the trip over this year from French Guiana.
-There are sizeable Javanese, Chinese and Vietnamese communities in the former Dutch colony and I’m fascinated by the ties our region has to the Far East.
+There are sizeable Javanese, Chinese & Vietnamese communities in the former Dutch colony & I’m fascinated by the ties our region has to the Far East.

 I find it too tempting to try “holiday-ing” in South America.
-There’s always an article to write or interview to nail.
-This month I am going to New York to gallery hop and buy some decent tech equipment and affordable well-fitting underwear!
+There’s always an article to write or an interview to nail.
+This month I am going to New York to gallery hop & buy some decent tech equipment & affordable well-fitting underwear!
 High import taxes are a real issue south of the equator.

 LatAm guru, Michael Reid, wrote a very good book around the time of the 2014 World Cup titled ‘Brazil: the Troubled Rise of a Global Power’.
 It really fills the gap with a proper English-language history of the country.